Samsung/lwnode/lwnode/code/CONVENTIONS.md

 * `IsolateWrap::IsExecutionTerminating` returns true if a pending exception that should be thrown exists.
 * Scheduling throwing an excpetion can be set through `IsolateWrap::scheduleThrow`.
+* If a javascript operation could make an exception (e.g `v8::Object::SetPrototype`), it should do exception handling.